Oil, gas, nuclear and coal are misunderstood and undervalued

 At the same time, demand is accelerating.

-In many U.S. areas, connecting a data center to the grid takes five to seven years.
+In the U.S for example, connecting a data center to the grid takes five to seven years.
 On-site power can cut that time to under two years.

 As a result, about one-third of planned data center capacity is now set to generate its own power.
 A year ago, nearly none did.